KushMehta1511/CERN-GSoC-Boost-Python/README.md

 After execution of the commands two files would be created "sorting.py" and a shared object library "_fib.so".
 Later as usual, we can use the .py file to implement necessary python modules and functions directly.

+SWIG can be useful in case we would want to implement other languges as well.
+We would just need to create the particular language's wrapper class through the command line arguments.

 Thanks